peachbastard/the-beastlands/src/site/notes/Recaps/2023-07-27 Happiness Hit Her.md

 	- Man says that they're on an official mission to search it for an artifact, and will take everyone's valuables as taxes
 - Hymn manages to shove the leader's arm into the black Bag of Holding and cuts it off
 	- He tries to retaliate, but [[Party/Lysanderoth\|Lysanderoth]] smirks and uses his cloud rune to redirect the attack to one of the other bandits, and he decapitates him
-	- Hymn casts [[Blight\|Blight]] on the leader, man looks really hurt
+	- Hymn casts Blight on the leader, man looks really hurt
 	- Mabel punches who she believes to be a robber, but is actually an innocent old man
 		- The man is knocked out immediately, and a young boy cries and says that she killed her grandpa
 		- Mabel apologizes and punches the leader while the boy sobs
-	- Oz casts [[Zone of Truth\|Zone of Truth]] on him, and he confesses that the Sorcerer's Union put them up to it, and they are looking for a crystal vessel with some sort of organ in it
+	- Oz casts Zone of Truth on him, and he confesses that the [[Lore/Sorcerers' Union\|Sorcerers' Union]] put them up to it, and they are looking for a crystal vessel with some sort of organ in it
-		- Oz says she'll keep an eye out for it for him, then stabs him in the eye with her [[Backbiter\|dagger]]
+		- Oz says she'll keep an eye out for it for him, then stabs him in the eye with her dagger
 	- Mabel creates some vines that reach through the window and bind the incapacitated man

 ## Brain Drain